 The terminating Carrier network controls the application of local ringback tone at the originating line or the establishment of an early media session by sending the following provisional response to a call-initiating INVITE.

-The terminating Carrier Network MUST send a 180 (Alerting) response containing no SDP to the originating SP network, if the call scenario requires the application of local ringback tone at the originating line.
+The terminating Carrier Network MUST send a 180 (Ringing) response to the originating network, if the call scenario requires the application of local ringback tone at the originating line.

-Note: Some legacy implementation may also generate a 180 Ringing response containing SDP.
-In this case, the presence of the SDP in the response MUST take precedence and an early media session is to be established.
-(Editor’s note: Clarify whether the SDP is an offer or an answer.)
+If the INVITE did not contain an SDP offer, and the 180 Ringing response is sent reliably, the 180 Ringing response MUST contain an SDP offer.

-The terminating Carrier Network MUST send a provisional response containing SDP that describes the terminating media endpoint to the originating Carrier network, if the call scenario requires an early media session.
+If the INVITE contained an SDP offer, and the terminating network intends that the originating network apply local ringback tone, the terminating network SHOULD NOT include an SDP answer in the 180 Ringing response.

-The provisional response sent for other call scenarios is not be specified, as long as the response is not one of those described above.
+The terminating Carrier Network MUST reliably send a provisional response containing an SDP answer if the call scenario requires the terminating network to provide, and the originating network to play to the calling user, early media generated by the terminating network.

-The originating Carrier network performs the following action on receipt of a provisional response to a call-initiating INVITE.
+NOTE: If the terminating network receives an INVITE that does not contain an SDP offer, and wishes to provide early media to the calling user, it must establish the session over which to do so via an UPDATE request sent after the initial offer / answer exchange has concluded.The originating Carrier network performs the following action on receipt of a provisional response to a call-initiating INVITE.

-The originating Carrier network MUST apply local ringback tone if it receives a 180 (Alerting) response containing no SDP.
+The originating Carrier network MUST apply local ringback tone if it receives a 180 (Ringing) response containing no SDP.

 The originating Carrier network MUST establish an early media session with the media endpoint described by the SDP when it receives a 18x response containing SDP.
-The originating Carrier Network MUST maintain current early media state (e.g., continue to apply local ringback tone if it was already being applied when the response was received) if it receives a 18x response other than 180 (Alerting), and the response contains no SDP.
+The originating Carrier Network MUST maintain current early media state (e.g., continue to apply local ringback tone if it was already being applied when the response was received) if it receives a 18x response other than 180 (Ringing), and the response contains no SDP.

 When establishing an early media session, the originating Carrier network MAY immediately remove any local ringback tone currently being applied.
 Alternatively, the originating Carrier network MAY wait for receipt of RTP that matches the received SDP, and apply other checks/policies to validate the received RTP, before removing any locally applied ringback tone.